x

 Luckily Taric is a very unpopular pick even above Plat+, so you won't play this matchup often, and when you do, you always have the option to dodge as well.

-With the rise in popularity of Heimerdinger(the only reason you are allowed to hate on DRX), Maokai players were quickly reminded how annoying this champion is regardless of which lane you meet him.
+Heimerdinger(the only reason you are allowed to hate on DRX), Maokai players were quickly reminded how annoying this champion is regardless of which lane you meet him.

 Unlike other poke supports, you can't really scare him out of bushes, because your Saplings target the closest enemy to them, which are his turrets and not him, and it takes quite a few E-s from you to actually take them down, so you are generally better not bothering with them and just play towards the river side of the lane.
 Your best bet is to survive lane without feeding (he is annyoing, but doesn't do that much dmg if you don't get stunned by his grenade), and be more useful at roaming/teamfighting than him.
 Side note - this is one lane where you might consider taking Comet over Aftershock.